pgxxhh/vibecoding-jobsearch/README.md

 - **Source management** – Toggle ATS connectors or custom crawlers with a single click and monitor their status to ensure feeds stay fresh.
+- **Crawler blueprint autogen** – Paste an entry URL and optional keywords into the admin wizard and let the backend run Playwright to infer selectors, produce a draft configuration, and register the data source after review.

 <img width="1299" height="850" alt="image" src="https://github.com/user-attachments/assets/886c38ca-d416-4e0d-b824-650dc0a51499" />